gonadotropin, chorionic

 CHORIONIC GONADOTROPIN (gonadotropin, chorionic) is clinical pharmacology: the action of hcg is virtually identical to that of pituitary lh, although hcg appears to have a small degree of fsh activity as well.
 First approved in 1974.

-Chorionic gonadotropin (hCG) is a hormone replacement injectable that mimics luteinizing hormone (LH) to stimulate gonadal steroid production.
-It is used to treat infertility, hypogonadism, and cryptorchidism by stimulating testosterone production in males and progesterone in females.
-The drug works by binding to LH receptors on Leydig cells and corpus luteum to drive hormone synthesis.
+Chorionic gonadotropin (HCG) is a naturally occurring hormone approved since 1974 that mimics luteinizing hormone (LH) to stimulate gonadal steroid production in both males and females.
+It is administered via injection to treat infertility, hypogonadism, and cryptorchidism by promoting testosterone production in males and progesterone support in females.
+The drug works by stimulating Leydig cells in the testes and the corpus luteum in the ovary, with no effect on fat metabolism or appetite.

 CLINICAL PHARMACOLOGY: The action of HCG is virtually identical to that of pituitary LH, although HCG appears to have a small degree of FSH activity as well.
 It stimulates production of gonadal steroid hormones by stimulating the interstitial cells (Leydig cells) of the testis to produce androgens…